SoftUni-Internal/interactive-content/EN/00-Introduction-to-Programming/05-Homework.md

 [task-description]
 Write a JavaScript program, which:

-Prints "Hello JavaScript" on the console [/task-description]
+Prints `Hello JavaScript` on the console.

+[/task-description]
 [code-io /]
 [tests]